Post-doctoral Fellowship Program

 Applications.
 A cover letter describing your research and goals for the fellowship year, a curriculum vita (6 page maximum), and a writing sample of no more than 30 double-spaced pages (not including footnotes/citations) should be submitted at https://app2.ohr.psu.edu/Jobs/External/EVMS2_External/currentap1.cfm#53153.

 Letters of reference.
 We require three letters of reference.
 Please ask references to name the file as follows: applicantlastname-referencelastname.pdf (Example: Smith-Johnson.pdf).
 Letters should be addressed to the attention of the ESSS Selection Committee and can be emailed directly to email@example.com.
 It is acceptable to use the Interfolio service.
 If you prefer to mail the letter, it can be sent to Africana Research Center, 217 Willard Building, University Park, PA 16802 or faxed to 814-865-6145.

-The application deadline for the 2015-2016 fellowship program is November 14, 2014.
-Applications and letters of reference received after this date will not be reviewed.
+The application deadline for the 2015-2016 fellowship program is November 14, 2014, at midnight.
+Applications received after this date will not be reviewed.